Common land is land owned by one person over which another person is entitled to exercise 'rights of common'.

-'Rights of common' are legal rights people (the 'commoners') who live in certain properties or in a certain area are entitled to, which can include:
+'Rights of common' are legal rights that people (the 'commoners') who live in a certain area are entitled to, which can include:

 - grazing sheep or cattle (herbage)